isomerpages/govtech-dsa/pages/2023 Finalists.md

 </style>

 <div>
-	<p>Congratulations to the <strong>Top 10 Best Usability nominees</strong> from the public and private sector!
+	<p>Congratulations to the <strong>Top 10 Best Usability nominees</strong> from the public and private sector!</p>

-The <a aria-label="Link to Judges" href="/judges/"><strong>panel of judges</strong></a> will evaluate the Top 10 nominations to determine the Top 3, who will be assessed by members of the public from all walks of life.
-For more information, please visit our <a aria-label="Link to Eligibility" href="/eligibility/"><strong>Eligibility</strong></a> and <a aria-label="Link to Evaluation Process" href="/evaluation-process/"><strong>Evaluation Process</strong></a> pages.
+<p>The <a aria-label="Link to Judges" href="/judges/"><strong>panel of judges</strong></a> will evaluate the Top 10 nominations to determine the Top 3, who will be assessed by members of the public from all walks of life.
+For more information, please visit our <a aria-label="Link to Eligibility" href="/eligibility/"><strong>Eligibility</strong></a> and <a aria-label="Link to Evaluation Process" href="/evaluation-process/"><strong>Evaluation Process</strong></a> pages.</p>

-<strong>All Top 10 nominees will automatically be entered into the running for Most Popular Informational Website (Industry/Government), where the winner will be determined through live voting during the Awards ceremony on 24 November 2023.
+<p><strong>All Top 10 nominees will automatically be entered into the running for Most Popular Informational Website (Industry/Government), where the winner will be determined through live voting during the Awards ceremony on 24 November 2023.
 Stay tuned for the event registration and voting details!</strong>
 </p>
 </div>